jaredLunde/react-broker/README.md

         <App/>
       </Broker.Provider>
     )
-    // Preloads the async components - this should always happen before
+    // Preloads the async components and renders the app to a string const page = await Broker.loadAll(app, ReactDOMServer.renderToString)
+    // You could also do this if you have other requirements in addition to preloading with
-    // ReactDOMServer.renderToString()
+    // react-broker
-    await Broker.loadAll(app)
+    // await Broker.loadAll(app, ReactDOMServer.renderToStaticMarkup)
-    // renders the application to a string const page = ReactDOMServer.renderToString(app)
+    // const page = await ReactDOMServer.renderToString(app)
     res.send(`
       <html>
         <head>